vreguraman/DevSecOps-End-to-End-Project/Readme.md

 ```bash
 vi defaults.ini
 ```
-4.Add the following line to set the `Grafana port` to 3001:
+4.Add the following line to set the `Grafana port` to 3001 as shown below:
 ```bash
 http_port = 3001
 ```